-Even though 92 percent of fraud claims were being overturned on appeals in administrative court, the UIA stubbornly defended MiDAS (and all the “surplus money” it was generating to cover state spending) against internal warnings that something was wrong with how MiDAS was determining fraud.
+What’s also inexcusable is that, though 64 percent of fraud claims were in the process of being reviewed or overturned on appeals in administrative court, the UIA stubbornly defended MiDAS (and all the “surplus money” it was generating to cover state spending) against internal warnings that something was wrong with how MiDAS was determining fraud.
 However, the public and political outcry finally forced the UIA to admit that perhaps there was indeed a significant problem with MiDAS, especially its “robo-adjudication” process and the lack of human review.
 The UIA decided to cease using MiDAS for purely automated fraud assessment in September 2015, after pressure from the federal government and the filing of a federal lawsuit against the agency that same month.

 Given that the UIA stonewalled all attempts to discover the depth, breadth, and reasons behind the fraudulent fraud accusations, the ruling may be legally correct, but it is morally ludicrous.
 The ruling, which is being appealed to Michigan’s Supreme Court, so shamed the state’s legislators and governor that they agreed to changes to the state’s unemployment law and, at least, in principle, to the creation of a MiDAS victim compensation fund.
 We’ll see next month whether one actually is created.